niemopen/niem-open-training/Modules/24 - Assemble and Document.md

 - Can organize how you like
 	- The IEPD Catalog is the guide to your organization
 	- Generally, keep it simple
-- MEP Builder will help with this (phase one available now)
+- MEP Builder can help with this
 ___